-Treading a line between pain and passion, adventure and menace, Stop Breakin Down tells various stories of people driven to the brink of endurance and survival.
-In the title story, a group of youngsters commit themselves to a drunken car chase around the Baltimore beltway; in another, a student abandons his campus life to submerge himself in the desolate wilderness of the Smoky Mountains.
-All of McManus’s characters are desperate for something beyond their ordinary lives, and every one is absolutely unforgettable.
+Treading a line between pain and passion, adventure and menace, Stop Breakin Down tells of people driven to the brink of endurance and survival.
+In the title story, a group of delinquents commit themselves to a drunken car chase around the Baltimore beltway; in "Gegenschein," a student leaves his campus life to submerge himself in the wilderness of the Smoky Mountains; and in "The Magothy Fires," a boy seeks to become a man by participating in an ancient ritual of pain and courage.
+All are desperate for something beyond the ordinary lives given to them, and every one is unforgettable.